penrose/penrose-old.github.io/_docs/getting-started/index.md

 }
 ```

-The above says that A should be a circle, and when we define an intersect between
+The first two lines are considered `Substance` because we are defining objects.
-two variables (such as A and B) we want to ensure the two are overlapping.
+The next part, which you can read as "set A is a circle" and "For an intersect between

-**still writing / learning**
+some X and Y we must ensure that X is overlapping Y."